Annihilators of Koszul Homologies and Almost Complete Intersections: The results

-for some system of parameters $\mathbf{x}:=x_1,\ldots,x_d$ of $R$ such that $x_1=p$ if, additionally, $R$ has mixed characteristic $p>0$.
-We prove that the residue field of $R$ has a resolution of length $d$ by certain approximation complexes.
+From now on, we study those almost complete intersection rings $R$ which satisfy $\mathfrak{m}^2\subseteq (\mathbf{x})R$, for some system of parameters $\mathbf{x}:=x_1,\ldots,x_d$ of $R$ such that $x_1=p$ if, additionally, $R$ has mixed characteristic $p>0$.
+We prove that the residue field of $R$ has a resolution of length $\le d+1$ by certain residual approximation complexes.
 Due to the complexity of the structures, we refer to \cite{HassanzadehResidual} and \cite{HassanzadehNaelitonResidual} for detailed explanation of the structures of these complexes.
-The motivating property to mention these complexes here is that the acyclicity of these complexes is related to the uniform annihilator of Koszul homologies and to homological conjectures.
+The motivating property to mention these complexes here is that the acyclicity of these complexes is related to the uniform annihilator of positive Koszul homologies and to homological conjectures.

 \begin{thm} (\cite[ Theorem 4.4, Corollary 4.5 ]{HassanzadehNaelitonResidual}) Let $R$ be a (Noetherian) ring, and let, $\maa=(\mathbf{a})=(a_1,\ldots,a_s)$, and, $I=(\mathbf{f})=(b,a_1,\ldots,a_s)$.
 Then there exists a complex,